Follow the steps below to apply for this degree programme.

 After submitting your enrolment application in Studielink, you will receive an email with your UvanetID.
 Follow the instructions in the email to activate your ID as you will need it to complete your UvA application.

 After enrolling in Studielink, you will automatically receive an email with a link to the UvA application form.
 Please fill out this application form (myinfo) in order to complete your application.
+This complete application (in myinfo) needs to be submitted on the day of the deadline at the latest.

 For this, you need your UvAnetID and several documents.
 Please follow the next steps in order to complete your application.